Football Association Penang

-Penang Football Association (FAP; Persatuan Bola Sepak Pulau Pinang) is the governing body of football for the state of Penang, Malaysia.
+Penang Football Association or Football Association of Penang (FAP; Persatuan Bola Sepak Pulau Pinang) is the governing body of football for the state of Penang, Malaysia.
 Established on 21 October 1921, it is one of the oldest football associations in Malaysia and Asia.
 The FAP oversees the development and coordination of football activities in Penang and is affiliated with the Football Association of Malaysia (FAM) as the official governing body of football in Malaysia.